adremsoft/wc-devextreme/README.md

 # wc-devextreme
-Web Components (with lit-elements) adapter for [DevExtreme components](https://github.com/DevExpress/DevExtreme) by Developer Express.
+Lit-elements web components adapter for [DevExtreme components](https://github.com/DevExpress/DevExtreme) by Developer Express.
 It's mostly compatible.
 If any property is missing you can use options property or option function.